 Starting with some education

-First off, Brenda had a session with our dietician to educate her about good eating.
+First off, Aviva had a session with our dietician to educate her about good eating.
 It’s not easy for a 53 year old to change lifetime habits.
 We started slowly with a few changes and some light exercise.
-I encouraged Brenda to start walking twice a day for about 7 minutes each time.
-Brenda was also going to try and walk more from place to place, no matter what the pace.
+I encouraged Aviva to start walking twice a day for about 7 minutes each time.
+Aviva was also going to try and walk more from place to place, no matter what the pace.

 Time and patience